||Not enough ratings.

 #5 - Advertise, Advertise, Advertise

-Words of mouth and social media will grow your shop for those who already know you or an existing happy customer; but bringing in new people is the other 50%.
+Word of mouth and social media will grow your shop for those who already know you or an existing happy customer, but bringing in new people is the other 50%.
 If you do not invest in advertising your quilt shop, you will fail.
 If you disagree on this point, you might as well close your shop now.
 I am serious on this.

 I hear so many quilt shop owners say, "I am not going to spend any money on advertising."
 These are the words of someone who has not been educated on the importance of this in growing your quilt shop.
 Do not be one of those.
 Work smarter, not harder.